rasmusbrottwitt/coronavirus/README.md

 This is a major concern for the American economy.

 # Conclusion
-By diving into the numbers and articles we have presented, there are some conclusions we can already make:
+By diving into the numbers and articles presented, there are some conclusions that can already be made:

 - The virus has spread quickly and is still going on.
 The mortality rate is high - but maybe there are some dark numbers and unknown variables.
 - Earlier lockdown correlates with less casualties.